 This 10 week course composed of 5 intensive lessons is designed to focus on the fundamentals of grammar in the English Language.
 We will build from the foundation of word class, or parts of speech, to conjugating and types of phrases, then onto sentence composition and structure.
 This course is designed to improve student’s grammar, punctuation, and all around writing skills, and lessons will involve student participation of repetitive practice exercises to instill these skills.

-Students will not be writing papers in this class, rather they will be approaching writing more mathematically as we break each aspect of a sentence down week by week.
-Students taking this class can expect to gain a much better understanding for proper grammatical writing, and have an all around better grasp on the technical aspects of writing in the English language.
+Students will not be writing papers in this class, rather they will be approaching writing in a more focused way as we break each aspect of a sentence down week by week.
+Students taking this class can expect to gain a much better understanding for proper grammatical writing, but in a fast-paced class.
+By the end of the course, they will gain an all around better grasp on the technical aspects of writing in the English language.

-This class is open to a wide range of ages–starting early can always give an advantage to blooming writers while we are also never too old to refresh our grammar skills!
+This class is open to a wide range of ages–starting early can always give an advantage to blooming writers, and we are also never too old to refresh our grammar skills!

 Weeks 1 and 2 will focus on individual words.
 We will study the different word classes, or parts of speech, split over the two weeks.
 Understanding parts of speech helps in understanding word functions, their meanings, and their function within a whole sentence.

 In week 3 we get into phrases, including prepositional phrases and other parts of the sentence that are important to understanding sentence composition.
 We will also study tenses and learn verb conjugations as we study inflection–the process by which words are changed in form to create different, specific meanings.